andrewh1881/celery-research/README.md

 I also was not able to get any output from when I run the command to call the celery worker.
 I have searched dozens of tutorials and there seems to not be any solid tutorial that takes you from nothing in to having a fully running small program.
 A lot of them assumes you already know a lot about web development and working knowledge of Django or other frameworks.
 I followed these tutorials and they would always throw in some other program or framework and expect you to fully understand how to use them.
 So I hit a dead end in my research.

 Some things I tried were to switch the broker I used from RabbitMQ to Redis.
 RabbitMQ gave me a couple problems even starting the broker and I found redis was a lot easier to start.
-I also tried
+I also tried following different tutorials but like I said before, all of them just assumed you have had previous experience using web development tools or frameworks like Django so I was not able to make progress with getting my tutorial to actually work.

 If you have an understanding of Django and would like to continue to explore celery, I recommend this tutorial because it seems easy to follow and explains a lot: